 When you’re overwhelmed, it’s also helpful to focus on the present rather than the enormity of what lies ahead.
 Just ask yourself, “what can I do now?”

 2. Procrastination causes motivation issues

 The more you’re prone to procrastination, the less likely you’ll be motivated to accomplish anything.
 It can also go the other way around: when you’re demotivated, you tend to procrastinate on the tasks at hand.

 Pushing our tasks to a later time can be very tempting.
 Contrary to feeling overwhelmed, procrastination tells us that we will always have time to finish them, so why start now?

-Procrastination’s best friend is distraction.
+Procrastination’s best friend is a distraction.
 I know this one all too well.
-What feeds my procrastination are the various distractions that surround me especially my phone.
+My procrastination is fed by the various distractions that surround me, especially my phone.

-If you feel the same way, then you really have to restrain yourself from reaching to your sources of distraction.
-Put them away, and make sure that you’re only focused on the task at hand.
+If you feel the same way, then you really have to restrain yourself.
+Put your phone away, and make sure that you’re only focused on the task at hand.